kiba/Writings/for_science/chp13_return.md

 Yet the humans and Delta did talk out this particular scenario, more so with Diana Rose than James Archer, its original benefactor.

-So, it gifted itself more autonomy and built bodies for the other cylons, abandoning the plans to build a proper body.
+So, it granted itself more autonomy and built bodies for the other cylons, abandoning the plans to build proper bodies.
 This took serious engineering labor as it worked to interface Earth electronics with Colonial.
 But when it was finished, three other cylons were milling about.
-They were the other volunteers.
+They were the other volunteers who came with Archer.

 Alpha One Niner Three, Beta Eight Four Three, and Charles Nine Nine Four were now active, carrying out the tasks of managing the household while engaging in the robotic engineering.